Academic and Community Centers

 Center for Economic Education

 The Center for Economic Education, a collaborative program with the Virginia Council for Economic Education, promotes economic literacy with a special emphasis on educating and supporting K-12 teachers.
 Innovative, SOL-compliant economic education resources and training opportunities are provided for teachers to develop students into competent, productive participants in the local and global economies.
-The center also facilitates economic and financial education workshops for parents.

-Center for Family Studies and Educational Advancement
+Center for Family Studies & Educational Advancement

 The Center for Family Studies and Educational Advancement offers parenting and family education programs to University of Lynchburg students, private and public schools, and parents throughout Central Virginia.
 Parents learn positive discipline skills, methods to encourage their children, and enhanced communication skills.
 The center also provides a variety of special programs of interest to families.